eu2026/yogis/content/en/_index.md

 With this project, we hope to go beyond the arbitrary borders of our individual nations and work together in bringing Sahaja Yoga and spiritual awakening to the masses!

-Are you interested in helping out with the organizing efforts, hosting or any other way?
-Or Do you want your city or country to be involved?
-Get in touch via [WhatsApp](https://chat.whatsapp.com/K8Up7gSdp3ZIgBJXVg0s7D?mode=ems_copy_t)!
-Alternatively, you can send us a message via [this form](https://forms.gle/L2QVWsG2zxiHB1bH9).

 ![Mother](Mother.jpg)